 Administration is one of those broad, meaningless skills that doesn’t qualify among the more relevant basic resume skills.
 It doesn’t differentiate you from the crowd and explains nothing about your qualifications.
 Describe specific, relevant administrative skills instead.

 So, you know how to pay invoices or have experience making collection calls?
 Well, unless you’re applying for a job that specifically calls for those skills, the employer won’t care.
 And if the position does require those skills, that employer is likely to take it for granted that you have them.

 Forget about listing data entry among your basic resume skills.
 It’s a low-level skill that anyone can possess, since it requires only two things: the ability to read and type what you see.
 Again, this is a common skill that has no place on your resume.

 Customer service is another common skill, since almost everyone services customers in their jobs.
 There are customer service basic resume skills, however, that you can list instead – like relevant customer management software, for example.

 Filing and Document Management

 No hiring manager wants to see “filing” listed among a candidate’s basic resume skills.
 Filing is one of those things that anyone can do, so its inclusion in your skill list will appear as though you’re just trying to fill up space on the paper.

-The point should be crystal clear: you only have so much room in your resume, so there’s no place for irrelevant, meaningless information.
-Identify the basic resume skills you need for the job and include only that relevant information in your resume.
+The point should be crystal clear: you only have so much room in your resume, so there’s no place for irrelevant, meaningless information like the 15 bad skills on this list.
+Instead, identify the basic resume skills you need for the job and include only that relevant information in your resume.
 That’s the best way to focus attention on your qualifications and increase the odds of landing an interview and job.